Paul Baker

 From 1961 to 2017 the Boston College Eagles played their home baseball games at Commander John Shea Field, which was located in the shadows of Alumni Stadium.
 It was a totally nondescript home field, notable only for the presence of a large parking garage along the first base side of the field.
 Fans would line up along the ramps of the garage to take in the action below and tailgate throughout the game on the top level of the garage.
 When Boston College joined the Atlantic Coast Conference in 2006, Shea Field was deemed inadequate for hosting conference games and competing for recruits, making clear the need for a new home field.
 In 2016 Boston College set aside $200 million for various projects to benefit the athletic department, including a new baseball field to be located on the school’s Brighton campus.

-Boston College has participated in the NCAA Tournament eight times, advancing to the College World Series on four occasions, most recently in 1967.
-Forty former Eagles have played in the major leagues.
+Boston College has qualified for the NCAA Tournament eight times, advancing to the College World Series on four occasions, most recently in 1967.
+Forty-five former Eagles have played in the major leagues.

 Atmosphere 3

-The game day presentation at Brighton Field is a laid-back one, which will certainly appeal to traditional fans.
-Extraneous noise is kept to a minimum here, with music played between innings and batters, and PA announcements kept to basic lineup and game announcements.
+The gameday presentation at Harrington Athletics Village is a laid-back one, which will certainly appeal to traditional fans.
+Extraneous noise is kept to a minimum here, with music played between innings only.
+PA announcements are kept to basic lineup and game announcements.
+There’s a simple scoreboard beyond the right field fence that displays basic game information.
 Fans looking for an elaborate presentation should look elsewhere.
-During select games, the Eagles mascot, Baldwin, can be found interacting with the fans.
+The Eagles mascot, Baldwin, can be found here during selected games interacting with the fans.

 Boston College is located in Chestnut Hill, a village in the suburb of Newton, Massachusetts.
 Downtown Boston is located about six miles to the east.
 Newton is a very well-to-do town which frequently ranks near the top of many “best place to live in America” lists.